 Once I identified some programs that trained dogs for the tasks that I needed, I started contacting the organizations to find out what their application processes were like.
 I was dismayed at first, because many of the programs that I thought looked perfect for me had waiting lists of two years or even longer.
 Still, I knew that being patient was a virtue that would definitely pay off, so I began to narrow the list of programs down.

-One of the organizations I found was called Paws in Prison, and was located in Arkansas, just a couple of hours away from where I lived in Southwest Missouri.
-Paws in Prison was one of the last programs I’d stumbled upon, and I really loved the fact that inmates were used as handlers for the dogs, and that the dogs actually lived in the prison environment.
+In the end I found Paws in Prison in Arkansas, just a couple of hours away from where I lived in Southwest Missouri.
+I really loved the fact that inmates were used as handlers for the dogs, and that the dogs actually lived in the prison environment.
 I was told by one of the contacts from the organization that I’d probably have quite a long wait before they’d be able to train a dog specifically for me, but I really liked the concept and I decided to go ahead and apply.

 You must log in to post a comment.